dhyeydoshi/AI-Web-Scrapper/README.md

 # ReviewPal

-**ReviewPal** is a handy web scraping tool designed to make it easier to gather and analyze product information from Amazon.
-Using Flask, this tool lets you collect customer reviews and dive deeper into understanding what people are really saying.
-With features like sentiment analysis, ReviewPal helps you see whether reviews are positive, negative, or somewhere in between.
-By making the process faster and smarter, it simplifies the way you analyze and summarize feedback so you can get a clear picture of how customers feel about any product.
+**ReviewPal** is a user-friendly web scraping tool designed to streamline the process of gathering and analyzing product information from Amazon.
+Built with Flask, this tool enables you to scrape customer reviews (up to a specified number) and gain deeper insights into what people are saying.
+With built-in sentiment analysis, ReviewPal shows whether the reviews are positive, negative, or mixed.
+By automating the scraping and analysis process, it simplifies how you collect and summarize feedback, offering a clear understanding of customer sentiment for each product.

 ![ReviewPal Screenshot](web.png)